-• g questions to determine whether you are eligible to ou may leave any questions blank that you prefer not to state, om the study.
+Please fill out the following questions to determine whether you are eligible to participate in the study.
+You may leave any questions blank that you prefer not to state, but it may exclude you from the study.

-Full Name: -
+Full Name 2:

-Preferred Name: -
+Preferred Name:

-Mailing Address:
+Mailing A ddress:

-E-mail Address: (not required)
+E-mail Ad dress: (not required)

-1. What is your age i n years?
+1. What is y your age in years?

-years
+- years

-2. What is your gend er?
+2. What is y your gender?

-Male
+- Male

 Female

 Other

-3. What is the highes et grade or year of school you completed ?
+3. What is t the highest grade or year of school you compl e eted?

-Never att ended school or only attended kindergarten
+- Never attended school or only attended kinder rgarten

-Grades 1 through 8 (Elementary or Middle school)
+- Grades 1 through 8 (Elementary or Middle sch ool)

-Grades 9 through 11 (Some high school)
+- Grades 9 through 11 (Some high school)

-Grade 12 or GED (High school graduate)
+- Grade 12 or GED (High school graduate)

-College 1 year to 3 years (Some college or technical school)
+- College 1 year to 3 years (Some college or tec hnical school)

-College 4 years or more (College graduate)
+- College 4 years or more (College graduate)

-Other, please define: \
+- Other, please define:

-NAME:
+CHIVES Screening Survey NAME:

-4. What race(s) do you consider yourself?
+- 4. What race(s) do you consider yourself?
 (Check all that apply).

-American Indian / Alaskan Native
+- American Indian / Alaskan Native

 - Asian

-Black / African American
+- Black / African American

 - Native Hawaiian / Pacific Islander

-White
+- White

 - Don't Know / Unknown

-Other, please define:
+- Other, please define:

-5. Do you consider yourself Hispanic or Latino?
+- 5. Do you consider yourself Hispanic or Latino?

 - Yes

-No
+- No

-6. your best estimate of your household's monthly income before taxes, r (2016)?
+- 6. What is your best estimate of your household's monthly income before taxes, last year (2016)?

-\$ (monthly income in 2016)
+- \$ (monthly income in 2016)

-7. A house any people, including you, lived in your household in 2016? chold includes all people (adults and children) who live with you most of r and are related to you by birth, marriage, or adoption. people
+- How many people, including you, lived in your household in 2016?
+A household includes all people (adults and children) who live with you most of the year and are related to you by birth, marriage, or adoption.

+- people